yiisoft/docs/guide/en/structure/middleware.md

 Yii works with HTTP using abstraction layer built around [PSR-7 HTTP message interfaces](https://www.php-fig.org/psr/psr-7/) and [PSR-15 request handler/middleware interfaces](https://www.php-fig.org/psr/psr-15/).

-The application is composed from one or several middleware.
+The application is composed of one or several middleware.
 When the URL is requested, the request object is passed to the middleware dispatcher that executes middleware from the stack one by one.
 Each middleware, given the request, can either return a response or pass execution to the next middleware.